 Following public international law, we find that the UNITED NATIONS GENERAL ASSEMBLY Declaration on Principles of International Law Concerning Friendly Relations and Cooperation among States (GA Res.2625 XXV, 24/10/1970) says:

 “States shall accordingly seek early and just settlement of their international disputes by negotiation, inquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements or other peaceful means of their choice.”

 Merrills includes in his analysis of different means for dispute settlement:

 Merrills, J.G.
 2017.
 International Dispute Settlement.
 Cambridge: Cambridge University Press.

-With my latest book, I attempt to put a theoretical solution to sovereignty conflicts.
-In Chapter 5, I present a classification of different solutions to sovereignty conflicts or disputes divided into unilateral, bilateral an multilateral.
-For a basic understanding I follow Beck (1998) and his work on the Falklands/Malvinas’ case.
+With my latest book Núñez 2017, I attempt to put a theoretical solution to sovereignty conflicts.
+In Chapter 5, I present a classification of different solutions to sovereignty conflicts or territorial disputes classified as follows:

 b) Integration and free association.

 a) Anglo-Argentine condominium.